UtrechtUniversity/researchcloud-items/docs/item_quality_checklist.md

 Source code must always be accompanied by an explicit License.
 It suffices to mention a common license applicable to the entire Git repository, except where source code deviates from such convention.

-Licences must be compatible with licenses for any other software it depends on.
+Licences should be compatible with licenses for any other software it depends on.
 The [Public License Selector](https://ufal.github.io/public-license-selector) is a tool that has been developed as part of a European Research program.
 It assists you to select an appropriate and compatible license for software and data.

 ## Support and Maintenance
-A Catalog item should be marked either "experimental" or "supported".
+A Catalog item/component should be marked either "experimental" or "supported".
-Supported items are expected to be actively maintained and proactively checked for any defects on an annual basis or more frequent.
+Supported items/components are expected to be actively maintained and proactively checked for any defects on an annual basis or more frequent.
 They have been tested in use case workspace compositions.
 They must be fully documented according to the specifications in this guideline.
-They may not comprise of any catalog items that are experimental.
+Supported catalog items may not comprise of any catalog components that are experimental.

-Unsupported items should include a disclaimer to indicate their experimental status.
+Unsupported items/components should include a disclaimer to indicate their experimental status.
 This alerts end users to double-check compliance with policies.

 ## Security
-Responsibilities of users with regard to security must be listed in the documentation of workspace compositions.
+Catalog item documentation should list the responsibilities of users with regard to security.
 As a rule of thumb, it should be clear to end users what level of responsibility they will assume when deploying a workspace.